Secret Dinner:Nov.1st:Shosetsu: price including tax and gratuity *Ticket holder only event

 Looking for

 A six-course tasting menu composed of ten elements, this meal reflects the slow transition between abundance and rest.
-Root vegetables, grains, and preserved flavors.
+Root vegetables, grains, and preserved flavours.
 Gentle, grounded, and contemplative , a contrast to the excess of the holiday just passed.

 Hosted as part of the Mæst Food Secret Dinner series, this evening invites you to experience the subtle harmony between nature’s rhythm.